Dre Campbell Farm

 Some gardeners have had great success planting some of these together with radishes.
 However, others warn that you should avoid them at all costs.

-Additionally, it’s worth mentioning that these plants may only be a problem when planted too close to each other.
+Additionally, these plants may be a problem when planted too close together.

-So, give your radishes some distance from the aforementioned plants.
-This will help them grow successfully into their harvestable size.
+So, give your radishes some distance from the plants mentioned above.
+Doing so will help them grow successfully to their harvestable size.

 How to Grow Radishes

 Radishes can be sown in the spring or fall.
-However, if temperatures are high (above 70 degrees), they will bolt.
+However, they will bolt if temperatures are high (above 70 degrees).

 The crops are also quick to mature.
 They typically mature in a little over a month.
 Therefore, you can sow them in any empty area or between rows of compatible vegetables like those listed above.